-- No more than two persons are permitted to occupy a bedroom. - Persons with an age differential of more than 5 years and persons of the opposite sex when one of the children is three years of age or older will be provided separate bedrooms. - Children of the same sex normally should share a bedroom if the difference in their age is 5 years or less.
-If their age difference is more than 5 years, then they may receive separate bedrooms depending upon availability.
-Residents are obligated to request such transfers. - Children of opposite sex may share a bedroom until one of the children reaches age three (3). - Persons with verifiable medical needs, disability, or other extenuating circumstances will be provided a more suitable unit based upon documented need. - Foster children expected to remain in the household for an extended duration of time will be included in determining eligible apartment size.
-The foster children must be expected to be physically in the home overnight for more than 185 days within a twelve (12) month period. - Live-in aides will be provided a separate bedroom. - A bedroom may be provided for a child who is away at school but who lives with the family during times when school is not in session.
+- No more than two persons are permitted to occupy a bedroom. - Taking into account current unit availability, unit assignment should provide for the smallest number of bedrooms needed to house a family without overcrowding.
+Unit size will be assigned so that a minimum of one person will occupy each bedroom and no more than two will be required to share a bedroom. - Children of the same sex share a bedroom under age 18.
+Children of opposite sex share a bedroom until one of the children reaches age three (3). - Children of opposite sex may share a bedroom until one of the children reaches age three (3). - Persons with verifiable medical needs, disability, or other extenuating circumstances will be provided a more suitable unit based upon documented need. - Foster children expected to remain in the household for an extended duration of time will be included in determining eligible apartment size.
+The foster children must be expected to be physically in the home overnight for more than 185 days within a twelve (12) month period.

+- Live-in aides will be provided a separate bedroom. - A bedroom may be provided for a child who is away at school but who lives with the family during times when school is not in session.
 Space will not be provided for a family member who will be absent most of the time.
-Persons who are not full-time students who do not physically stay overnight in the home for more than 185 days within a twelve (12) month period are not considered when calculating bedroom size. - Parents/Guardians must show proof they have a physical custody order of a child for whom they are requesting a bedroom.

-- Apartments will be assigned so that a minimum of one person will occupy each bedroom and no more than two will be required to share a bedroom. - Bedrooms will be provided to families involved with Children, Youth and Family Services, who have a valid court order stating that the children will be returned within ninety (90) days, and HACP has verified the court order and circumstances of the return of the children. - A person that is a member of the participant's household does not qualify as a live-in aide.
+Persons who are not full-time students who do not physically stay overnight in the home for more than 185 days within a twelve (12) month period are not considered when calculating bedroom size. - Parents/Guardians must show proof they have a physical custody order of a child for whom they are requesting a bedroom. - Apartments will be assigned so that a minimum of one person will occupy each bedroom and no more than two will be required to share a bedroom. - Bedrooms will be provided to families involved with Children, Youth and Family Services, who have a valid court order stating that the children will be returned within ninety (90) days, and HACP has verified the court order and circumstances of the return of the children. - A person that is a member of the participant's household does not qualify as a live-in aide.
 A person that was a member of the participant's household in the last six (6) months does not qualify as a live-in aide.
-If the participant wants to engage the services of a relative, HACP requires that the participant certify that: 1)The live-in aide is qualified to provide the needed care 2) The live-in aide was not part of the household prior to the participant enrolling in the LIPH program 3)

-There is no other reason for the aide to reside in the unit other than to care for the participant (i.e. the individual can demonstrate they have a previous residence they left in good standing) 4) The aide and the participant will maintain separate finances.
+If the participant wants to engage the services of a relative, HACP requires that the participant certify that: 1)The live-in aide is qualified to provide the needed care 2) The live-in aide was not part of the household prior to the participant enrolling in the LIPH program 3) There is no other reason for the aide to reside in the unit other than to care for the participant (i.e. the individual can demonstrate they have a previous residence they left in good standing) 4) The aide and the participant will maintain separate finances.